Catholic Worker Movement: Beliefs

 The radical philosophy of the group can be described as Christian anarchism.
 Anne Klejment, a history lecturer at the University of St. Thomas, wrote of the movement:

 Family involvement

 Families have had a variety of roles in the Catholic Worker Movement.
 Because those donating funds to the houses of hospitality were primarily interested in helping the poor, the higher cost of maintaining a volunteer family (as opposed to maintaining an individual volunteer) conflicted with the wishes of those donating.
 Author Daniel McKanan has suggested that, for a variety of reasons, Dorothy Day's perspective on family involvement in the movement was controversial.
 Despite these elements of conflict, families have participated in the Catholic Worker Movement through multiple avenues: some assist the houses of hospitality while others open up a "Christ room" in their homes for people in need.
 There are many other opportunities for family involvement in the Catholic Worker as well, with some families running their own houses of hospitality.

+Present Day

+Jessica Reznicek is a climate activist from the Des Moines Catholic Worker Community currently serving an eight-year prison sentence for acts of civil disobedience related to the Dakota Access Pipeline protests.
+She, along with another Catholic Worker, dismantled machinery along the pipeline route in an act of sabotage, delaying the pipeline construction by six months, though no one was hurt.
+She is designated a political prisoner/prisoner of war by the Anarchist Black Cross federation, and is also supported by the Jericho Movement, which works to release political prisoners held in custody in the US.